Associate Degree Nursing

 Prior to clinical experience, a physical examination, urine drug screen, documentation of immunizations and a cardiopulmonary resuscitation (CPR) course are required.

 Students are expected to provide their own transportation to clinical sites.
 Clinical sites are located throughout Central and Northeast Missouri.

-For additional admission information, please see the ADN Application or Michelle Frey, Assistant Director of Allied Health, ext.
+For additional admission information, please see the ADN Application or Michelle Frey, Dean of Health Sciences, ext.
 11369.